-There are several other drugs and drug combinations that are used to treat hepatitis C. The drug regimen your doctor chooses for you will depend on your hepatitis C genotype and your liver function.
+There are several other drugs and drug combinations that are used to treat hepatitis C. The treatment plan that you and your doctor decide on will depend on your hepatitis C genotype and your liver function.
 It will also depend on whether or not you have received treatment for hepatitis C in the past.

 Examples of other drugs that may be used to treat hepatitis C include:

-- ribavirin (Rebetol), which is used in combination with other drugs
+- ribavirin, which is used in combination with other drugs

 Interferons are medications that were commonly used to treat hepatitis C in the past.
 However, newer medications, including Epclusa, cause fewer side effects.
-Newer drugs also have higher success (cure) rates than interferons.
+Newer drugs also have higher cure rates than interferons.
 Because of this, interferons are no longer typically used to treat hepatitis C.

 You may wonder how Epclusa compares to other medications that are prescribed for similar uses.
 Here we look at how Epclusa and Harvoni are alike and different.

-Epclusa contains two medications in one pill: velpatasvir and sofosbuvir.
-Harvoni also contains two drugs in one pill: ledipasvir and sofosbuvir.
+Epclusa contains two active drugs velpatasvir and sofosbuvir.
+Harvoni also contains two active drugs: ledipasvir and sofosbuvir.

 Both medications contain the drug sofosbuvir, which is considered the “backbone” of the treatment.
 This means that the treatment plan is based on that drug, with other drugs added in combination.